Do Chow Chows Shed? Analysis of a Double-Coated Dog

 Detangler

-Detanglers can come in the form of a comb with specialized serrated teeth or scissors with a built-in comb.
+Detanglers can come in a comb with specialized serrated teeth or scissors with a built-in comb.

-If you brush your Chow daily, you should not need a detangler very often.
-Use a detangler sparingly if at all because it will remove a lot of the coat that you may want to preserve.
+If you brush your Chow daily, you should not need a detangler often.
+Use a detangler sparingly because it will remove much of the coat you may want to preserve.

 De-shedder